yablochko8/semantic-search-fonts/COOKBOOK.md

 ## Other notes

-- This workflow was extremely similar to something similar I did with colors last week, so it was less than N hours work.
+- This workflow was similar to something similar I did [with colors](https://lui.ie/guides/semantic-search-colors) last week, but still took in the order of 2 days.
+The hardest work to optimize is understanding a new dataset.
 - Embedding costs for this project were trivial.
 30k entries came in under $0.02 for Mistral
-- TODO add in more details

 ## Links